UXAspects/UXAspects/guides/angular-upgrade-guide.md

 });
 ```

-You will need to have made sure that the Angular 4+ component has been downgraded and registered as an Angular 1 directive:
+You will need to have made sure that the Angular component has been downgraded and registered as an AngularJS directive:

 ```typescript
 angular.module('app').directive('myComponent', upgradeAdapter.downgradeNg2Component(MyComponent) as angular.IDirectiveFactory);